charlysegovia/youtube_audio_rag_pipeline/README.md

    - **Environment**: pick your Pinecone environment (e.g. `us-west1-gcp`)
 5. Click **Create**.

-Your index will now be empty and configured for 3072-dimensional vectors, so you can re-run the pipeline or use the UI without any dimension-mismatch errors.
+Your index will now be empty and configured for 3072-dimensional vectors, matching the embedding model.

 ---